Convolutional Neural Networks over Tree Structures for Programming Language Processing: Introduction

-Despite some similarities, there are also obvious differences between programming languages and natural languages \cite{PLNL}.
+Despite some similarities between natural languages and programming languages, there are also obvious differences \cite{PLNL}.
 Based on a formal language, programs contain rich and explicit structural information.
-Even though structures also exist in natural languages, they are not as stringent as programs due to the limitation of human intuition capacity. \cite{instinct} illustrates an interesting example, ``The dog the stick the fire burned beat bit the cat.''
+Even though structures also exist in natural languages, they are not as stringent as in programs. \citeauthor{instinct} (\citeyear{instinct}) illustrates an interesting example, ``The dog the stick the fire burned beat bit the cat.''
 This sentence complies with all grammar rules, but too many attributive clauses are nested.
-Hence, it can hardly be understood by human intuition due to the over-complicated structure.
-On the contrary, 3 nested loops are pretty common in programs.
-Further, the grammar rules ``alias'' the neighboring relationships among program components.
-For example, the statements inside and outside a loop do not form one semantic group, and thus they are not semantically neighboring.
-Therefore, due to the different characteristics of natural languages and programming languages, new neural models should be proposed for programs to capture such structural information.
+Hence, it can hardly be understood by people due to the limitation of human intuition capacity.
+On the contrary, three nested loops are common in programs.
+The parse tree of a program, in fact, is typically much larger than that of a natural language sentence---there are approximately 190 nodes on average in our experiment, whereas a sentence comprises only 20 words in a sentiment analysis dataset \cite{RNN}.
+Further, the grammar rules ``alias'' neighboring relationships among program components.
+The statements inside and outside a loop, for example, do not form one semantic group, and thus are not semantically neighboring.
+On the above basis, we think more effective neural models are in need to capture structural information in programs.

-In this paper, we propose the novel Tree-Based Convolutional Neural Network (TBCNN) to model programming languages based on abstract syntax trees (ASTs).
-Our contributions include: (1) proposing the ``coding criterion'' to learn vector representations for each node in ASTs, serving as the pretraining phase; (2) proposing tree-based convolution approach to extract local structural features of programs; (3) introducing the notions of ``continuous binary tree'' and ``3-way pooling'' so that our model is suitable for trees with different structures and sizes.

-In our experiments, program vector representations are evaluated empirically.
-The results are consistent with human intuition, showing that our pretraining process successfully captures meaningful features of different program symbols (nodes in ASTs).
-TBCNN is evaluated in the task of program classification; it achieves higher accuracy compared with baseline methods.
-Our study validates the feasibility of neural programming language processing.

-To our best knowledge, we are the first to analyze programs by deep neural networks.
-We extend the scope of deep learning to the field of programming language processing.
-Based on current evidence, we believe it will become an outstanding technique in this new field in the near future.
+In this paper, we propose a novel \textit{Tree-Based Convolutional Neural Network} (TBCNN) based on programs' abstract syntax trees (ASTs).
+We also introduce the notion of ``continuous binary trees'' and apply dynamic pooling to cope with ASTs of different sizes and shapes.
+The TBCNN model is a generic architecture, and is applied to two SE tasks in our experiments---classifying programs by functionalities and detecting code snippets of certain patterns.
+It outperforms baseline methods in both tasks, including the recursive neural network \cite{RAE} proposed for NLP.
+To the best of our knowledge, this paper is also the first to apply deep neural networks to the field of programming language processing.\footnote{We make our source code and the collected dataset available through our website (https://sites.google.com/site/treebasedcnn/).}